Thatcher hailed for changing political landscape of the world

 Gerry Adams, who spoke for republicans during much of the IRA's three-decade guerrilla war against British rule, said Thatcher's "espousal of old, draconian, militaristic policies prolonged the war and caused great suffering":

-"She embraced censorship, collusion and the killing of citizens by covert operations ... and refused to recognise the rights of citizens to vote for parties of their choice."
+"She embraced censorship, collusion and the killing of citizens by covert operations ... and refused to recognize the rights of citizens to vote for parties of their choice.

 South Africa's ruling African National Congress reminded the world that Thatcher had opposed the use of economic sanctions to try to end white-minority rule: